Table of Contents[Hide][Show]

 Systemic enzymes or systemic proteolytic enzymes help build and maintain overall health.
 They can help break down excess mucus, fibrin (scar tissue), toxins, allergens, and clotting factors.
 Some people use them as alternatives to NSAIDs or non-steroidal anti-inflammatory drugs, thanks to their anti-inflammatory effects.

-They have been shown to be useful in healing autoimmune conditions, where they are thought to aid the body in breaking down immune complexes formed between antibodies created by the immune system and the compounds they bind to (antigens).
+Systemic enzymes have been shown to be useful in healing autoimmune conditions.
+They are believed to aid the body in breaking down immune complexes formed between antibodies created by the immune system and the compounds they bind to (antigens).

 Seaprose-S or protease-s is a proteolytic enzyme that has been shown to have powerful positive health benefits such as lowering inflammation and dissolving mucus.
 It is designed to be consumed between meals when it can best work in your entire bodily system.

 Nattokinase is another proteolytic enzyme extracted and purified from a traditional Japanese food named natto.
 Natto is made from boiled or steamed soybeans fermented with beneficial bacteria, but nattokinase doesn’t contain soy.
-It has been shown to have a positive effect on blood pressure.
+It has been shown to have a positive effect on blood pressure, heart health, and even longevity.

 Why Are Enzymes Important?